Budgeting stylesBY Robert Graham

 Zero-based budgeting (a.k.a. envelopes)

 This is a popular budgeting style made famous in particular by Dave Ramsey.
-You allocate every single dollar of income to specific budget categories or “envelopes” and track the remaining spend available in each envelope as you spend.
+You allocate every single dollar of income to specific budget categories or “envelopes.”
+Then you track the remaining spend available in each envelope as you spend.
 You can move budget between envelopes, but only budget that is unspent.

 We think zero-based budgeting is easily the best place to start.
 Not because it’s easier, but because it teaches you the most.
 It may well be the most difficult for most people.
-Touching each transaction for a few months or a few years really puts you in touch with your spending and enforces a lot of discipline in your spending.
+Touching each transaction for a few months puts you in touch with your spending.
+Knowing you’ll need to enter a transaction will even influence what you buy.

 The downside to this style is primarily that it is a larger commitment both upfront and on an ongoing basis that some other approaches.
 It’s also easy to fall behind and get discouraged.